icst2021satool/probabilistic-coupling-experiment/README.md

 This directory contains the **satool** jar file and the libraries it uses. **satool** generates the json files of the **subsumption-files** directory.

-### datacollection/src
-There are shell scripts and python programs.
-In what follows, we describe these programs.

-## Generating fault detection probability data